 We also review the verses we have learned periodically.
 Sometimes I find that we have forgotten part of a verse or get confused, but for the most part we can quote the verses we have committed to memory.

 If scripture memorization is not part of your family’s lifestyle, I urge you to consider adding it in.
 Your child is never too young or too old to hide God’s word in their hearts!

-A big thank you to Megan Russell from My Full Heart for writing this guest post.
+A big thank you to Megan Russell from My Full Heart for writing this article.